-The contract for the South project has been awarded to Calgary Safelink Partners for $277 million.
+The contract for the South project was awarded to Calgary Safelink Partners in 2019.
 Both the North and South projects are being constructed in a design-build contract structure, which means design and construction services are contracted together to a single entity.

 The South project includes:

-Alberta Transportation’s highway design standards set out minimum distances between freeway interchanges for accelerating and decelerating.
+Alberta Transportation and Economic Corridors’ highway design standards set out minimum distances between freeway interchanges for accelerating and decelerating.
 This is related to the ability to safely maintain desired speeds on the freeway while also providing enough space to speed up and merge or slow down and exit.
 The spacing between 17 Avenue S.W., Bow Trail S.W. and Old Banff Coach Road S.W. does not safely allow for full directional access interchanges at Old Banff Coach Road S.W. and 17 Avenue S.W.

 The interchanges at Bow Trail S.W. and the Trans-Canada Highway provide all movements.
 The half interchanges at Old Banff Coach Road S.W. and 17 Avenue S.W. provide access to and from the north and south respectively.
 This design allows Stoney Trail to safely function as a freeway as intended, while also providing reasonable access to the adjacent road network and lands.